eco4cast/efi-projects/README.md

 <a id="how-new-projects-or-manuscripts-will-be-communicated-to-the-EFI-community"></a>
 ### How Manuscripts or Projects are Communicated to the EFI Community
-After a new project or manuscript idea gets posted as [an Issue](https://github.com/eco4cast/efi-projects/issues), the EFI administrators will post it on the EFI Slack group and it will also be included in the following newsletter.
-Newsletters come out every 4-6 weeks.
+After a new project or manuscript idea gets posted as [an Issue](https://github.com/eco4cast/efi-projects/issues), the EFI administrators will share it on the EFI Slack group and it will also be included in the newsletter issue released after the manuscript is posted.
+[EFI Newsletters](https://ecoforecast.org/tag/newsletters/) come out every 4-6 weeks.

 ### Examples of Potential Ways to Contribute as a Co-author
 - 14 contributor roles listed by Credit Taxonomy: [https://credit.niso.org/](https://credit.niso.org/)